Andrew Jackson (actor)

 Andrew Jackson is a Canadian actor known for his roles in television, film, anime, and video games.

-Early life and education
+Early life

 Jackson was born in Newmarket, Ontario.
 His mother was a high school music teacher and his father served in the Canadian Armed Forces.

 Career

-Jackson has played major roles in various television shows and movies, including Merlin's Apprentice, All My Children, Family Passions, Wind at My Back (2nd season as David Doyle, the Dynamite Kid in "The Champ") (5th season as Vanaver Mainwaring, Grace Bailey's husband), Held Up, Criminal Minds, Deadly Betrayal, Kyle XY, Twists of Terror and Sea Wolf.
+Jackson has played major roles in various television shows and movies, including Merlin's Apprentice, All My Children, Family Passions, Wind at My Back (season 2 as David Doyle, the Dynamite Kid in "The Champ") (season 5 as Vanaver Mainwaring, Grace Bailey's husband), Held Up, Criminal Minds, Deadly Betrayal, Kyle XY, Twists of Terror and Sea Wolf.
 He also provided the English dub voices of Lark in Devil Kings, Rubanoid, Plitheon, Sabator and Phosphos in Bakugan: Gundalian Invaders, Dylan, Wolfurio, Zenthon, Zenthon Titan, Slycerak, Spatterix and Balista in Bakugan: Mechtanium Surge, as well as the voice of Doji in Beyblade: Metal Fusion, as his predecessor Juan Chioran, voiced Doji in the first 32 episodes, and Rago in Beyblade Metal Fury.